Zeqi Zhao’s personal website

 Hi, my name is Zeqi Zhao [tsɤ́ tɕʰí ʈʂàʊ̯].

 I am currently completing my Ph.D. in Theoretical Linguistics at the University of Göttingen, supervised by Professors Clemens Mayr and Uwe Junghanns.
-My dissertation explores the polymorphism of distributivity in Mandarin, particularly addressing intersections with indefinites, pair-list readings, non-maximality, and homogeneity.
+My dissertation examines how focus shapes meaning, using Mandarin dou as a case study.
+I argue that what looks like a multifunctional particle performs a single operation whose effect is determined by focus structure and the argumentative structure of discourse.

 Research Interests